 If your Dropbox desktop installation experiences any of the following behavior, your Dropbox installation may be inaccessible or corrupted:

-If this happens to you, consider adding Dropbox to your application's whitelist or try disabling your antivirus and restarting the Dropbox application.
+If this happens to you, consider adding Dropbox to your application's whitelist or try disabling your antivirus application and restarting the Dropbox application.

 If unlinking and relinking your account doesn't solve the issue, your settings may be protected or inaccessible due to a permissions problem.
 If this is the case, you can remove your settings by hand using an administrative account.
 Here's how: